Child Advocacy Center in Sedgwick County gets $2 million for expansion

 WICHITA, Kan.
-(KSNW) — Wichita City Councilors agreed to give the Child Advocacy Center of Sedgwick County $2 million for its expansion on Wednesday.
+(KSNW) — Sedgwick County Commissioners agreed to give the Child Advocacy Center of Sedgwick County $2 million for its expansion on Wednesday.

 The total project budget for the expansion is $12.8 million.
 Diana Schunn, the CEO of the CAC, said more space is needed to meet their growth.

-Note: This story has been updated to reflect the government body that approved money for the expansion.